Hindu astrology: History and core principles

 Jyotiṣa is one of the Vedāṅga, the six auxiliary disciplines used to support Vedic rituals.
 Early jyotiṣa is concerned with the preparation of a calendar to determine dates for sacrificial rituals, with nothing written regarding planets.
 There are mentions of eclipse-causing "demons" in the Atharvaveda and Chāndogya Upaniṣad, the latter mentioning Rāhu (a shadow entity believed responsible for eclipses and meteors).
-The term graha, which is now taken to mean the planet, originally meant demon.
 The Ṛigveda also mentions an eclipse-causing demon, Svarbhānu.
 However, the specific term graha was not applied to Svarbhānu until the later Mahābhārata and Rāmāyaṇa.

 The foundation of Hindu astrology is the notion of bandhu of the Vedas (scriptures), which is the connection between the microcosm and the macrocosm.
 The practice relies primarily on the sidereal zodiac, which differs from the tropical zodiac used in Western (Hellenistic) astrology in that an ayanāṃśa adjustment is made for the gradual precession of the vernal equinox.
 Hindu astrology includes several nuanced sub-systems of interpretation and prediction with elements not found in Hellenistic astrology, such as its system of lunar mansions (Nakṣatra).
 It was only after the transmission of Hellenistic astrology that the order of planets in India was fixed in that of the seven-day week.
 Hellenistic astrology and astronomy also transmitted the twelve zodiacal signs beginning with Aries and the twelve astrological places beginning with the ascendant.
 The first evidence of the introduction of Greek astrology to India is the Yavanajātaka which dates to the early centuries CE.
 The Yavanajātaka (lit.
 "Sayings of the Greeks") was translated from Greek to Sanskrit by Yavaneśvara during the 2nd century CE, and is considered the first Indian astrological treatise in the Sanskrit language.
 However the only version that survives is the verse version of Sphujidhvaja which dates to AD 270.
 The first Indian astronomical text to define the weekday was the Āryabhaṭīya of Āryabhaṭa (born AD 476).

-According to Michio Yano, Indian astronomers must have been occupied with the task of Indianizing and Sanskritizing Greek astronomy during the 300 or so years between the first Yavanajataka and the Āryabhaṭīya.
-The astronomical texts of these 300 years are lost.
+In the 300 years between the first Yavanajataka and the Āryabhaṭīya, Indian astronomers likely focused on Indianizing and Sanskritizing Greek astronomy, according to Michio Yano We no longer have the astronomical texts from these 300 years.
 The later Pañcasiddhāntikā of Varāhamihira summarizes the five known Indian astronomical schools of the sixth century.
 Indian astronomy preserved some of the older pre-Ptolemaic elements of Greek astronomy.